aasparks/cryptopals-py-rkt/readme.md

 #### 11. An ECB/CBC Detection Oracle - :ballot_box_with_check:

 #### 12. Byte-at-a-time ECB Decryption (Simple) - :ballot_box_with_check:

+The first really interesting challenge in the set.

+<span style="color:red">The Racket solution is incredibly slow while the
+ Python solution is almost immediate.
+Not sure why.</span>

 #### 13. ECB Cut-and-paste - :ballot_box_with_check: